microsoft/vscode-java-debug/Troubleshooting.md

 ### Try:
 1. Restart VS Code and the issue should disappear
 2. If it continues to error try restart again, and if still a problem open an issue at [vscode-java-debug](https://github.com/Microsoft/vscode-java-debug)

+## Failed to resolve classpath:
+### Reason:
+Below are the common failure reasons.
+- 'C:\demo\org\microsoft\app\Main.java' is not a valid class name.
+- Main class 'org.microsoft.app.Main' doesn't exist in the workspace.
+- Main class 'org.microsoft.app.Main' isn't unique in the workspace.
+- The project 'demo' is not a valid java project.

+In launch mode, the debugger resolves the classpaths automatically based on the given `mainClass` and `projectName`.
+It looks for the class specified by `mainClass` as the entry point for launching an application.
+If there are multiple classes with the same name in the current workspace, the debugger uses the one inside the project specified by `projectName`.

+### Try:
+1. Check whether the class name specified in `mainClass` exists and is in the right form.
+The debugger only works with fully qualified class names, e.g. `org.microsoft.app.Main`.
+2. Check whether the `projectName` is correct.
+The actual project name is not always the same to the folder name you see in the File Explorer.
+Please check the value specified by `projectDescription/name` in the *.project* file, or the `artificatId` in the *pom.xml* for maven project, or the folder name for gradle project.
+3. If the problem persists, please try to use the debugger to regenerate the debug configurations in *launch.json*.
+Remove the existing *launch.json* file and press F5.
+The debugger will automatically generate a new *launch.json* with the right debug configurations.

+## Request type "xyz" is not supported.
+Only "launch" and "attach" are supported.
+### Reason:
+The value specified in `request` option of *launch.json* is incorrect.

+### Try:
+1. Reference the VS Code official document [launch configurations](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) about how to configure *launch.json*.
+2. Try to use the debugger to regenerate the debug configurations in *launch.json*.
+Remove the existing *launch.json* file and press F5.
+The debugger will automatically generate a new *launch.json* with the right debug configurations.